 For all the best Airbnbs and Vrbos in the area, our Sedona Airbnb Guide features 16 properties that have gorgeous red rock views and cater to a range of budgets.

 2-3 nights, 2+ hour drive from Sedona to Grand Canyon

 Attracting more than 5 million visitors each year, the Grand Canyon is an absolute icon when it comes to US national parks and no southwest national parks road trip would be complete without a stop here.
-The canyon is awe inspiring to put it lightly – and photos truly don’t do it justice.
+The canyon is awe-inspiring to put it lightly – and photos truly don’t do it justice.
 Despite its popularity, it’s still easy to escape the crowds if you’re willing to hike more than a few miles down Bright Angel Trail.
-For those looking for a quieter experience, the Grand Canyon’s North Rim also attracts far less tourists and is just as scenic – some would even argue more-so.
+For those looking for a quieter experience, the Grand Canyon’s North Rim also attracts far fewer tourists and is just as scenic – some would even argue more so.

 This Grand Canyon Trip Planning guide includes everything you need to plan the ultimate visit.

 Things to Do at the Grand Canyon – South Rim